AG7GN/images/README.md

 		PULSE_SINK=fepi-playback PULSE_SOURCE=fepi-capture name-of-application [arguments]

 	This will tell PulseAudio to use the Fe-Pi card for the sound for this application.
+The Fldigi suite of programs that you start via the Hamradio menu are already configured to do this.

 ## Installation